Matej TONIN (Slovenia)

 • crucial technical and non-technical challenges – including the debate about lethal autonomous weapons systems, and;

 • some potential strategic implications.

-Moreover, the draft report illustrates the growing incorporation of AI in armed forces by providing a Euro-Atlantic snapshot of military AI efforts.
+Moreover, the report illustrates the growing incorporation of AI in armed forces by providing a Euro-Atlantic snapshot of military AI efforts.
 The main takeaways:

 1. The key defence innovators inside the Alliance must maintain their leadership positions by investing in defence-related AI R&D.